DUE TO A LAPSE IN FEDERAL FUNDING, THIS WEBSITE WILL NOT BE ACTIVELY MANAGED.

 USCGC Healy

 USCGC Healy (WAGB 20) was constructed by Avondale Industries in New Orleans, Louisiana.
 Her keel was laid on September 16, 1996.
 A spectacular launch followed on November 15, 1997.
-Delivered to the U.S. Coast Guard and placed "In Commission, Special" on November 10, 1999, Healy joined the icebreakers POLAR STAR (WAGB 10) and POLAR SEA (WAGB 11) in their homeport of Seattle, Washington.
+Delivered to the U.S. Coast Guard and placed "In Commission, Special" on November 10, 1999, Healy joined the icebreakers Polar Star (WAGB 10) and Polar Sea (WAGB 11) in their homeport of Seattle, Washington.
 The ship departed New Orleans on January 26th, 2000, arrived in Seattle on August 9th, 2000 and was placed "In Commission, Active" on August 21st, 2000.

 Since her commission, Healy has supported research at the North Pole on four occasions.
 During her maiden voyage on September 6, 2001, Healy became the second U.S. surface ship to reach the North Pole, accompanied by the German research icebreaker Polarstern.
 On September 12, 2005, Healy again reached the North Pole, accompanied by Swedish icebreaker Oden.
 Healy became the first U.S. surface ship to reach the North Pole unaccompanied on October 29, 2015, for which she received the Coast Guard Unit Commendation.
-It was on 30 September 2022, that she would again arrive at the North Pole unaccompanied for her fourth and latest achievement at 90 degrees.
+It was on 30 September 2022, that she would again arrive at the North Pole unaccompanied for her fourth and latest achievement at 90 degrees north.